Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 A less technical explanation is available [here](https://www.kidneyregistry.org/for-donors/kidney-donation-blog/what-is-a-kidney-donation-chain/).

 # The Problem of Lung Transplant Networks:
-We will talk about the concrete ethics, the simple feasible formulation, a computationally-feasible formulation, and then the computationally-hard logistically-feasible formulation.
+We will talk about the concrete ethics, the simple feasible formulation, a computationally-feasible formulation, a small scale formulation, and then the computationally-hard logistically-feasible formulation.
 ## The Discrete Parts:
 A person's lungs can be safely discussed as 5 lobes (discussing it as more objects complicates healing and surgery).[Expert Testimony Needed]
 However, when live lung transplants are considered they are most frequently done as 2 live donors donating one lobe each to a child.
 [CITATION NEEDED]